Study of the IC 443 region with the HAWC observatory: Analysis and Results

 We apply a gamma-hadron selection cut found in \cite{hawcp5}, and estimate the background using the method described in section 4.3 of \citep{crab100tev}.
-Once we have the estimated background, we proceed with the analysis, based on the maximum likelihood estimation method.
-For the analysis we use the Multi-Mission Maximum Likelihood (threeML) framework with the HAWC Accelerated Likelihood (HAL plugin) as described in \cite{threeml,hal}.
+Once we have the estimated background, we proceed with the analysis based on the maximum likelihood estimation method.
+The analysis is performed using the Multi-Mission Maximum Likelihood (threeML) framework with the HAWC Accelerated Likelihood (HAL plugin) as described in \cite{threeml,hal}.
 ThreeML uses the likelihood ratio test to determine whether one model is better than another.
 The test statistic is defined as

 where $L_{i,j}$ are the maximum likelihoods of models $i, j$.
 It is important to remark that we also use this statistic when generating sky maps, where the calculation is performed for each individual pixel.